wtang1996/cs52-workshop-1/README.md

 Then, we create a text-box input:
 `<input type="text" class="form-control" placeholder=“default text here”>`

-Now, to add to this input group, we use the class `input-group-addon` inside a `<span>` class.
+Now, to add to this input group, we use the class `input-group-addon` inside a `<span>`:

 `<span class="input-group-addon”>TEXT</span>`

 This addon will appear before or after the input box depending on its position.

-To test this out, let’s make an input group for a URL.
-In the Input Group Section of the template, there is already an input box beginning with “www.”
+To test this out, let’s make an input group for text representing a URL.
+In the Input Group Section of the html template, there is already an input box beginning with “www.”
 So your job is simply to add “.com” at the end.

 Your result should look similar to this:

 ![alt text](images/website.png)

 Input groups may also have a button addon.
-Rather than class `input-group-addon`, the class for buttons is `input-group-bttn`.
+Rather than the class `input-group-addon`, the class for buttons is `input-group-bttn`.
 So let’s combine input groups with what we’ve learned before to create a search bar.
 In other words, make an input group with a search button glyphicon after the text input box.

+If necessary, adjust the size of the search icon.
 Your result should look similar to this:

 ![alt text](images/search.png)